GRC Platform for Startups: 4-Way Comparison (AuditBadger vs Eramba vs SimpleRisk vs Onspring)

 Why it fits

-Powerful low-code GRC platform with FedRAMP and enterprise workflow depth, but quote-only pricing and implementation complexity make it a poor fit for seed/Series A teams.
+Powerful and highly configurable, but quote-only enterprise pricing and implementation overhead make it a poor fit for seed/Series A founders.